 Enjoy the first blooms of the year at Savannah Botanical Garden.
-Created by a group of volunteers in 1980, the garden landscaping includes both formal and inform gardens, a pond, and amphitheater.
-Filled with roses, azaleas, herbs and seasonal blooms, it is easy to get lost in the beauty of the garden.
+Created by a group of volunteers in 1980, the garden landscaping includes both formal and informal gardens, a pond, and an amphitheater.
+Filled with roses, azaleas, herbs, and seasonal blooms, it is easy to get lost in the beauty of the garden.

 10. Make Time for Music

 Who does not love music?
 At Savannah’s Music Festival, You will experience every type of music, from classic to jazz to heavy metal.
 We guarantee that Savannah will move your musical soul to the beat of its terrific music.